Header graphics: Explain that stuff

 Photos: Supercapacitors can sometimes used as a direct replacement for batteries.
 Here's a cordless drill powered by a bank of supercapacitors for use in space, developed by NASA.
 The big advantage over a normal drill is that it can be charged up in seconds rather than hours.
 Spacewalking astronauts can't always wait overnight for their drills!
 Photo by courtesy of NASA Glenn Research Center (NASA-GRC).

 You often see batteries and supercapacitors compared in terms of their energy and power.
 In everyday speak, these two words are used interchangeably; in science, power is the amount of energy used or produced in a certain amount of time.
 Batteries have a higher energy density (they store more energy per unit mass) but supercapacitors have a higher power density (they can release energy more quickly).
-That makes supercapacitors particularly suitable for storing and releasing large amounts of power relatively quickly, but batteries are still king for storing large amounts of energy over long periods of time.
+That makes supercapacitors particularly suitable for storing and releasing large amounts of energy relatively quickly, but batteries are still king for storing large amounts of energy over long periods of time.

 Although supercapacitors work at relatively low voltages (maybe 2-3 volts), they can be connected in series (like batteries) to produce bigger voltages for use in more powerful equipment.